Note the pipe operator in this

 We begin by specifying that we want to simulate a Bessel layer over

-.
-This can be achieved by using the
+path bm.adjust.
+This can be achieved by using the (simply

-terminal time of the path, and so the path will first be
+time of the path, and so the path will first be (unconditionally)

 Purple is used to illustrate a Bessel layer (which will be useful later when we consider simultaneously different layer types).
 The solid lines are the layer indicating the spatial interval which constrains the path (the path falls entirely between the upper and lower solid lines).
 The dashed lines indicate a spatial interval which does not constrain the path (the path at some point will fall out-with the interval).
 As the end-points of the interval co-incide with the dashed lines we further know that the path will fall at some point both above the upper dashed line and below the lower dashed line.